randyrossi/bmc64/docs/WEBUI.md

 an update waiting on the card (**Reboot to update** / **Remove**) and the report of the last update.
 A release from before the updater is accepted too, with a warning that the updater can't be used after installing it.
-A zip that doesn't match a GitHub release (a test build, or GitHub can't be reached) can still be uploaded after a warning that it is at your own risk.
+A zip that doesn't match a GitHub release can still be uploaded after a warning that it is at your own risk.
+Releases deleted from GitHub, and any release while GitHub can't be reached, are still recognised from a list of official releases built into the Web UI.
 See [UPDATING.md](UPDATING.md).

 Only the page itself talks to GitHub (your browser fetches the release list);